 If no grade is on the transcript, no grade entry is required unless the course has been subsequently repeated or removed due to academic bankruptcy or similar institutional policies.
-For the initial attempt of a repeated course, or for courses removed due to academic bankruptcy or similar institutional policies, the transcript grade should be the original grade earned before the course was repeated, regardless of whether or not it appears on the official transcript or GPA.
+For the initial attempt of a repeated course, or for courses removed due to academic bankruptcy or similar institutional policies, the transcript grade should be the original grade earned before the course was repeated, regardless of whether it appears on the official transcript or is included in your GPA.
 Failure to enter original grade received for repeated courses can lead to returned applications, missed deadlines, and forfeited fees.

 AMCAS will automatically convert most standard undergraduate transcript grades to AMCAS grades based on conversions provided by the institutions.
 The AMCAS grade provides the medical schools with a standardized comparison for evaluating each applicant's background.
-You will be able to view AMCAS GPAs on the printed application after verification.
-If, after the verification process has occurred, you believe an incorrect AMCAS grade has been assigned to a particular course, you may submit an Academic Change Request.
+You will be able to view AMCAS GPAs on the printed application after Verification has been completed.
+If, after the Verification process has occurred, you believe an incorrect AMCAS grade has been assigned to a particular course, you may submit an Academic Change Request.